-The Ubuntu team is very pleased to announce the release of Ubuntu 14.04.5 LTS (Long-Term Support) for its Desktop, Server, Cloud, and Core products, as well as other flavours of Ubuntu with long-term support.
+The Ubuntu team is pleased to announce the release of Ubuntu 14.04.5 LTS (Long-Term Support) for its Desktop, Server, Cloud, and Core products, as well as other flavours of Ubuntu with long-term support.

 As always, upgrades to the latest version of Ubuntu are entirely free of charge.

-We recommend that all users read the release notes, which document caveats, workarounds for known issues, as well as more in-depth notes on the release itself.
+We recommend that all users read the 14.04.5 release notes, which document caveats and workarounds for known issues, as well as more in-depth notes on the release itself.
 They are available at:

 If you have a question, or if you think you may have found a bug but aren’t sure, you can try asking in any of the following places: